Backend Patterns¶

 Alarm services (PoracleNG API proxy)¶

-All alarm tracking services (MonsterService, RaidService, EggService, QuestService, InvasionService, LureService, NestService, GymService) use IPoracleTrackingProxy to proxy CRUD operations through the PoracleNG REST API.
+All alarm tracking services (MonsterService, RaidService, EggService, QuestService, InvasionService, LureService, NestService, GymService, FortChangeService, MaxBattleService) use IPoracleTrackingProxy to proxy CRUD operations through the PoracleNG REST API.
 They do not use repositories or direct database access.

 See PoracleNG API Proxy for the full architecture, request flow, and how to add new alarm types.